Vijaynp-18/SQL-Project/README.md

-# SQL-Project
+# Analyzing Trends in the Used Car Market using SQL
-Analyzing the trends in the used car market
+This project analyzes the used car market trends using SQL to extract, clean, and analyze data from a comprehensive dataset.
+The focus is on identifying key patterns and trends, such as price fluctuations, popular car models, and regional market differences.
+Insights are derived from various SQL queries, including data aggregation, filtering, and advanced analytics.
+The project showcases proficiency in SQL and provides valuable insights into market dynamics for stakeholders and enthusiasts.